cghuisunshine/techstack/Research.md

+# Next.js With Prisma and PostgreSQL + Tailwind + ?phaser

 ### Key Points

 - Next.js, Prisma, PostgreSQL, and Tailwind CSS work well together for building full-stack web applications, with plenty of documentation and templates available.